 a handful of fresh coriander for garnishing

-- Pressure cook the chickpeas in 2 cups of water for 4-5 whistles.
-You’ll know they’re cooked if they crumble easily when mashed between two fingers.
+- Pressure cook the chickpeas in 2 cups of water with the bay leaves, cloves, cinnamon, cardamom and nutmeg for 4-5 whistles.
+You’ll know the chickpeas are cooked if they crumble easily when mashed between two fingers.

 - Heat up a kadhai.
 Add in oil; once heated add in cumin When it starts crackling add in the onions and cook till they turn translucent.
 We don’t want to brown the onions here, it will change the taste of the curry.